Social Security Disability Adjudication

-The Administrative Conference of the United States (ACUS or the Conference) is working with SSA to study the SSDI and SSI programs and recommend improvements.
-The study will provide an independent review that analyzes the role of courts in reviewing SSA disability decisions and should consider measures that SSA could take to reduce the number of cases remanded to it by courts.
-The study will also address significant observed variances among ALJs in decisional outcomes, length of hearings, and application of agency policies and procedures, and it will analyze the benefits of video hearings in the context of reducing agency burden and improving outcomes.
+The Administrative Conference of the United States (Conference) is working with SSA to study the SSDI and SSI programs and recommend improvements.
+The study provides an independent review that analyzes the role of courts in reviewing Social Security disability decisions and considers measures that SSA could take to reduce the number of cases remanded to it by courts.
+The study also addresses significant observed variances among ALJs in decisional outcomes, length of hearings, and application of agency policies and procedures, and analyzes the benefits of video hearings in the context of reducing agency burden and improving outcomes.

-Project Details: The Conference is currently comprehensively studying adjudication in the SSDI and SSI programs and recommend improvements.
-The study will use empirical methods and will gather and analyze data regarding the programs.
-The study will particularly address the following issues:
+Project Details: Through this study, the Conference reviews adjudication in the SSDI and SSI programs and recommends improvements.
+The study uses empirical methods and gathers and analyzes data regarding the programs.
+The study particularly addresses the following issues:

 - The impact of SSA’s treating physician rules on the role of courts in reviewing SSA disability decisions.
-The study should consider measures that SSA could take to reduce the number of cases remanded to it by courts.
+The study considers measures that SSA could take to reduce the number of cases remanded to it by courts.